Vaccine: Economics of development

 One challenge in vaccine development is economic: Many of the diseases most demanding a vaccine, including HIV, malaria and tuberculosis, exist principally in poor countries.
-Pharmaceutical firms and biotechnology companies have little incentive to develop vaccines for these diseases because there is little revenue potential.
-Even in more affluent countries, financial returns are usually minimal and the financial and other risks are great.
+In the United States, financial returns are usually minimal and the financial and other risks are great.

 Most vaccine development to date has relied on "push" funding by government, universities and non-profit organizations.
 Many vaccines have been highly cost effective and beneficial for public health.
 The number of vaccines actually administered has risen dramatically in recent decades.
-This increase, particularly in the number of different vaccines administered to children before entry into schools may be due to government mandates and support, rather than economic incentive.
+This increase, particularly in the number of different vaccines administered to children before entry into schools, may be due to government mandates and support, rather than economic incentive.

 Patents

-According to the World Health Organization, the biggest barrier to vaccine production in less developed countries has not been patents, but the substantial financial, infrastructure, and workforce requirements needed for market entry.
+According to the World Health Organization (WHO), the biggest barrier to vaccine production in less developed countries has not been patents, but the substantial financial, infrastructure, and workforce requirements needed for market entry.
 Vaccines are complex mixtures of biological compounds, and unlike the case for prescription drugs, there are no true generic vaccines.
 The vaccine produced by a new facility must undergo complete clinical testing for safety and efficacy by the manufacturer.
 For most vaccines, specific processes in technology are patented.
 These can be circumvented by alternative manufacturing methods, but this required R&D infrastructure and a suitably skilled workforce.
 In the case of a few relatively new vaccines, such as the human papillomavirus vaccine, the patents may impose an additional barrier.

 When increased production of vaccines was urgently needed during the COVID-19 pandemic in 2021, the World Trade Organization and governments around the world evaluated whether to waive intellectual property rights and patents on COVID-19 vaccines, which would "eliminate all potential barriers to the timely access of affordable COVID-19 medical products, including vaccines and medicines, and scale up the manufacturing and supply of essential medical products".